nostr-protocol/nips/05-signed-metadata.md

 ## Proposal

-This NIP proposes the addtion of ```"metadata``` to the nip-05 response to provide optionally signed metadata about the identifier.
+This NIP proposes the addtion of ```"metadata"``` to the nip-05 response to provide optionally signed metadata about the identifier.

 ## Rationale

-The value of this NIP is that it extends the capability of a NIP-05 identifier to present unsigned or signed (verifiable) credential about itself, or about the controller of the identifier.
+The value of this NIP is that it extends the capability of a NIP-05 identifier to present unsigned or signed (verifiable) credentials about itself, or about the controller of the identifier.
 For example, a NIP-05 identifier such as ```bob@example.com``` can express a signed statement that Bob is indeed a professional engineer.
 This capability enables a NIP-05 identifier express trusted (signed) statements that can be presented as such in a client, where indication is required.

 ## Theory and Approach